-I publish books.
-I have marketed and/or published 55 titles.
-These books are sold in 46 countries to bookstores, libraries, universities, professional organizations, government agencies, and book clubs.
-I received an Official Commendation from former Illinois Governor Bruce Rauner for my decades of accomplishments in the literary arts, and my work to promote and advance the field by educating adults and students alike.
-I am the author of five non-fiction books: Haiku and Senryu: A Simple Guide for All; Everything You Need to Know About Nursing Homes; You Can Be A Columnist; Beginners’ Guide to Writing & Selling Quality Features; and Your Original Personal Ad.
+Charlotte Digregorio received an Official Commendation from the Governor of her state in 2018 for her decades of accomplishments in the literary arts, and her work to promote and advance the field by educating adults and students alike.
+She is the author of seven books including: Ripples of Air: Poems of Healing; Haiku and Senryu: A Simple Guide for All; Everything You Need to Know About Nursing Homes; You Can Be A Columnist; Beginners’ Guide to Writing & Selling Quality Features; and Your Original Personal Ad.
+She is also the author of a poetry collection, Shadows of Seasons: Selected Haiku and Senryu by Charlotte Digregorio that is now available in The Appendices of Haiku and Senryu: A Simple Guide for All.

-I am also the author of a poetry collection: “Shadows of Seasons: Selected Haiku and Senryu.”
-Two of my books have been Featured Selections of Writer’s Digest Book Club.
-I am regularly interviewed by major print, radio, and television organizations throughout the U.S. I regularly sign books at libraries, chain bookstores, and university bookstores, and do poetry readings at art centers, cafes, tea houses, and galleries.
+Two of her books have been Featured Selections of Writer’s Digest Book Club.
+She is regularly interviewed by major print, radio, and television organizations throughout the U.S. She signs books at libraries, chain bookstores, and university bookstores, and does poetry readings at art centers, cafes, tea houses, and galleries.

-I was recently nominated for a Pushcart Prize in poetry.
-I have won fifty-one poetry awards, writing thirteen poetic forms.
-My poetry has been translated into eight languages.
-I do illustrated solo poetry exhibits 365 days a year in libraries, galleries, corporate buildings, hospitals, convention centers, and other venues.
-My individual poems have been displayed at supermarkets, apparel and wine shops, banks, botanic gardens, restaurants, and on public transit.
+She was recently nominated for a Pushcart Prize.
+She has won fifty-six poetry awards, writing fourteen poetic forms.
+Her poetry has been translated into eight languages.
+She does illustrated solo poetry exhibits 365 days a year in libraries, galleries, corporate buildings, hospitals, convention centers, park districts, and other venues.
+Her individual poems have been displayed at supermarkets, apparel and wine shops, banks, botanic gardens, restaurants, and on public transit.